TechnicalInterviewPrep/urlShortener/README.md

 1. URL Shortening - recieve a url from the user and return a short url
 2. Redirection - recieve a request to a short url and redirect to the original url

 We don't need to dive into the specifics of how these will work yet, but you should have a general idea of how we'll handle each use case.
 For the url shortening, we'll have a hashing function that will take a url and return back a hash value.
-We'll store this hash value to url mapping in a data store and use the hash value as a short url.
-When we recieve a request to a short url, we'll lookup the long url and return a redirect.
+We'll store this hash value and url in a data store as a key-value pair and use the hash value as a short url.
+When we recieve a request to a short url, we'll query the data store for the long url and return a redirect.

 Other potential use cases that you could ask about include:
   * Analytics